6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Where it falls short:

-• Expensive subscription.
-Premium starts at $56.99/year.
+• Subscription required for core features.
+Premium starts at $40/year.
 The free tier is essentially a read-only calendar.
-For a calendar app (not a full productivity suite), many users find this steep.
+For a calendar app, not a full productivity suite, you are paying before you can plan.

 • Widget and stability issues.
 Over 15 App Store reviews mention widgets breaking after updates.
-For a daily planner, a broken home screen widget is a broken workflow.
+For a daily planner, a broken home screen widget is a broken morning.

 Platforms: iPhone, iPad, Mac, Apple Watch, Apple Vision Pro, Windows

 Bottom line: If your daily plan revolves around calendar events and meetings, Fantastical organizes them better than anything else.
-For task-heavy planning, pair it with a dedicated task manager or look at one of the other options on this list.
+For task-heavy planning, pair it with a dedicated task manager.

 Any.do app icon